euwbah/microtonal-seaboard/README.md

 - Splits seaboard keys vertically using the Slide dimension & retunes to any arbitrary tuning system
 - Cross-platform support: Windows, macOS, Linux (run `main.py`)
-- MPE output mode
+- MPE output mode (For Equator/Strobe/Ableton/Bitwig/etc...)
-- MIDI output mode (useful for Pianoteq/Kontakt/etc) where each 'step' corresponds to 1 semitone in the output.
+- MIDI output mode (useful for Pianoteq/Kontakt/ZynAddSubFX/etc) where each 'step' corresponds to 1 semitone in the output.
 - Range splits for MIDI output mode.
   - Open multiple instances of a VST and offset them by +/- 2 octaves to